 Imagine having an assistant who handles the boring stuff and empowers you to focus on high-value strategic initiatives.
 That’s what automation can do.

 Automation allows CFOs to offload time-consuming and repetitive tasks—such as data entry, financial reporting, and invoice processing—to intelligent systems.

-According to our Fast close.
-Faster insights research, you can save 24 working days each year by automating the financial close, freeing up 3x more time to focus on higher-value activities that require critical thinking and decision-making.
+According to the Fast close.
+Faster insights research by Sage, you can save 24 working days each year by automating the financial close, freeing up 3x more time to focus on higher-value activities that require critical thinking and decision-making.

 In this article, learn how automation can help you take charge of your manual processes and give you and your finance team more freedom to work on more strategic activities.

 Here’s what we cover:

 - Automation unlocks time savings, precision, and efficiency

 - What AP automation looks like in the real world

 - View real-time access to vital financial information